Alien2080/homework-test-project/readme.md

 4. Click the 'agree' checkbox
 5. Click the 'SUBMIT' button
 6. Verify that the popup message says 'Thanks for your feedback Dan'

+## Home Page

+### Hello Greeting
+1. Enter 'Dan' into the Forename field
+2. Click the 'SUBMIT' button
+3. Verify that the popup message says 'Hello Dan'

+### State Transition
+1. Click the 'CLICK ME DOWN!' button
+2. Verify that the text changes to 'CLICK ME UP!'
+3. Click it again
+4. Verify that the text changes to 'CLICK ME DOWN!'